TSunny007/CBC-Question-Answering/README.md

 # CBC-Question-Answering
 Designing a question answering system to answer questions collected from the Canadian Broadcasting Corporation webpage for kids.

-This program would take the input file path as a command line argument.
-After running the instructions below, the output file will be writen under CBC-Question-Answering folder.
+This program would take the input file path as a command line argument (The input.txt file is under testing folder).
+After running the instructions below, the output file will be writen under the testing folder.

 ##External Sources
 * **spaCy** – https://spacy.io/